sanjeevbishnoi/flutter-flipkart-affiliate/README.md

-# Flutter Library for Flipkart Affliliates.
+# Flutter Library for Flipkart Affiliates.

 Flutter library to fetch Deals of the day and Offers from Flipkart Affiliate API